 In this article, we’ll explain everything that you need to know about Garmin sleep tracking so that you can use your Garmin watch for more than just running.

 Garmin sleep tracking is more officially known as Advanced Sleep Monitoring (ASM).
 Although previous Garmin watches could track heart rate, newer Garmin watches have an optical heart rate sensor, allowing the watch to give you more detailed information about your sleep.

-The watch will get more accurate the more often you wear it because it will start to figure out what your heart rate is at when you fall asleep.
+The watch will get more accurate the more often you wear it because it will start to figure out what your heart rate is when you fall asleep.
 It will also use the accelerometer to track movement to account for any times that you get up in the middle of the night for a bathroom break.

 How to Ensure Your Sleep Tracking is Accurate

-If you’ve been wanting to learn more about your sleep, you are probably super stoked about the sleep tracking, but to make sure that you’re getting the most accurate information, you’ll want to do several things.
+If you’ve been wanting to learn more about your sleep, you are probably super stoked about the sleep tracking.
+But to make sure that you’re getting the most accurate information, you’ll want to do several things.

-Finally, if you own more than one Garmin, you’ll need to set the watch you want to wear at night as your preferred tracker in the Garmin Connect app.
+Finally, if you own more than one Garmin, set the watch you want to wear at night as your preferred tracker in the Garmin Connect app.
 Incidentally, you’ll also have to make sure the app is up-to-date and that you have a valid birth date saved in the User Settings.

 Finding Garmin Sleep Data

 Every morning, data from the previous night’s sleep will be available in Garmin app.
 As of right now, you can’t see sleep data on your watch, but that is likely coming soon.
 Once you get to the Garmin Connect app, this is what you’ll see.